Card Trick

 Key features

-• Emphasizes psychological misdirection and audience interaction for maximum impact
+• Emphasizes presentation, storytelling, and audience engagement for impact

 Pros